CrawlingWharf90/JS_Typing_Effect/README.md

 > By default its' value is set to false

-Blink Speed $\rightarrow$ sets the speed at which the cursor should be blink, if it's set to 0 the cursor will remain still and not blink
+Blink Speed -> sets the speed at which the cursor should be blink, if it's set to 0 the cursor will remain still and not blink

 > NOTE: It is worth noteing that every time a character is typed this timer resets

 > By default its' value is set to 0

-Symbol $\rightarrow$ sets the symbol that should be used as a cursor icon
+Symbol -> sets the symbol that should be used as a cursor icon

 > By default this is set to an underscore ("_")